torvalds/linux/Documentation/kbuild/makefiles.rst

   These three flags apply only to the kbuild makefile in which they are assigned.
 They are used for all the normal cc, as and ld invocations happening during a recursive build.
-  Note: Flags with the same behaviour were previously named:
-  EXTRA_CFLAGS, EXTRA_AFLAGS and EXTRA_LDFLAGS.
-  They are still supported but their usage is deprecated.

   ccflags-y specifies options for compiling with $(CC).